Confraternities in Nigeria: Origins

-Schism
+Schism and rise of new groups

-In the late 1960s, campuses were roiled by the Nigerian Civil War.
-In 1972, former provost of Adeniran Ogunsanya College of Education, Dr. Bolaji Carew, and Kunle Adigun discontinued their membership to the Pyrates confraternity and left to form the Supreme Buccaneers Confraternity.
-They chose the name "SEALORD" from the book Fanny and its "buccaneers".
+In 1972, Dr. Bolaji Carew (former provost of Adeniran Ogunsanya College of Education) and Kunle Adigun were expelled from the Pyrates confraternity.
+Carew went on to establish the Buccaneers Confraternity, or 'National Association of Sea Lords', replicating many elements of the Pyrates.
+According to researcher Bestman Wellington, inter-confraternity violence originated with the split between these groups.
 In reaction to this and other events, the Pyrates registered themselves under the name National Association of Seadogs (NAS) in 1980 and pulled the confraternity out of the universities.

 Soyinka would later point to individuals who became accustomed to exerting power in the rigidly hierarchical confraternity and were unwilling to give it up, as to blame for the initial schism.
 As new groups formed, inter-group tensions led to fighting, though these were initially limited to fistfights.

-The Supreme Eiye Confraternity, also known as the National Association of Airlords (NAA), formed in 1963 at the University of Ibadan, making it the second oldest confraternity after the Pyrate Confraternity.
 In the late 1970s and early 1980s confraternities expanded rapidly.
 The Neo-Black Movement of Africa, and the associated Black Axe, emerged from the University of Benin in Edo State.
+In May 1978 The Green Circuit Association International (also known as the Maphite) also came from the University of Benin.
 In 1983, students at the University of Calabar in Cross River State founded the Eternal Fraternal Order of the Legion Consortium (the Klan Konfraternity), and the Supreme Vikings Confraternity (the Adventurers) were established the following year.
-In May 1978 The Green Circuit Association International (also known as the Maphite) also came from the University of Benin.

 This period saw a drastic change in the role of the confraternities.
 The coup of Ibrahim Babangida in 1983 caused a large degree of political tension.
 Military leaders, beginning in the 1980s, began to see the confraternities as a check on the student unions and university staff, who were the only organized groups opposing military rule.
 The confraternities were thus provided payment and weapons to use against student activists, though the weapons were often used in deadly inter-confraternity rivalries.

 Sociologist Emeka Akudi noted that some university vice-chancellors protected confraternities known to be violent and used them to attack students deemed troublesome.
 During this period the confraternities introduced a new tradition of carrying out traditional religious practices, including Vodun.
 Possibly in reaction to the changes, Wole Soyinka declared that the Seadogs should not operate on any university campuses in 1984.